 An Online Learning Community and Course

-Fall 2012 - Spring 2013
+Fall 2014 - Spring 2015

-The program will consist of 1-2 hour online webinar meetings every third week.
-It runs from October 2012 through April 2013.
-The online meetings will be run by a guest speaker or a panel of speakers on a given topic.
-Prior to the meeting, scholars will be expected to read literature assigned by the speakers.
-The presentations with be interactive and scholars are expected and encouraged to participate and share.
-Evidence based medicine assignments, such as journal searches and research analysis/presentation, will be included in each session.
-Scholars will be expected to read scholarly articles and do one journal search activity that he/she will share with the group during the year.
-Each scholar will create a project in a box that will be available to all AMSA medical students to share with their campuses to broaden the outreach of the program.
+The program will consist of biweekly 1-2 hour online webinar meetings running from October through April.
+The online meetings will be led by an expert guest speaker or a panel of speakers on a given topic.
+Prior to the meeting, scholars will be expected to review an article assigned by the speaker(s).
+During the presentation, scholars are given the opportunity (and are encouraged) to share their own experiences and ask questions.
+Additionally, scholars are expected to read a text (TBA) chosen by the program coordinators and will be given opportunities to discuss the text over the course of the program.
 Feedback will be obtained from each participant after each session via a web-based evaluation form.
 This will be used to improve the program in the future.

 By the end of the program, students should be able to:

-- Develop broader knowledge in a variety of topics in integrative medicine
+- Develop broader knowledge in a variety of topics in integrative medicine and CAM

 - Participants will read assigned readings prior to the webinar meeting.